TheFirePanel/TFPWiki/README.md

 # TFPWiki
-Currently operating on MediaWiki stable-fpm-alpine(v1.41)
+Currently operating on MediaWiki stable-fpm-alpine(v1.41).

+This docker image automatically pulls in LocalSettings from this repository, these settings are for use by TFPWiki.

 ## Installed Extra Extensions
 - [mediawiki-aws-s3](https://www.mediawiki.org/wiki/Extension:AWS)